 Alongside zealous nationalism runs the tradition of prophetic realism.
 It avoids taking the stances of complete innocence and selflessness.
 It seeks to redeem the world for coexistence by impartial justice that claims no favoured status for individual nations (p.
 8).

-No “American exceptionalism” in other words, a term first coined by French American cultural observer Alexis de Tocqueville.
+No “American exceptionalism” in other words, a term first coined in the early 19th century by French American cultural observer Alexis de Tocqueville.

 The authors acknowledge that these two strands have coexisted in “uneasy wedlock” in earlier times, but in a time of worldwide militant jihad, zealous nationalism everywhere must be let die.